ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `number`, `gasUsed`, `parentHash` defines the genesis block header.
 The field `gasLimit` should be set to match the `gasLimit` set in the `feeConfig`.
 You do not need to change any of the other genesis header fields.

+#### `nonce`, `mixHash` and `difficulty`

+These are remnant parameters from Proof of Work systems.
+For Avalanche, these don't play any relevant role, so you should just leave them as:

+- `nonce` as `0x0`.
+- `mixHash` as `0x0000000000000000000000000000000000000000000000000000000000000000`.
+- `diffuculty` as `0x0.

+#### `timestamp`

+The timestamp of the creation of the genesis block.
+This is commonly set to `0x0`.

+#### `extraData`

+Optional extra data that can be included in the genesis block.
+This is commonly set to `0x`.

+#### `gasLimit`

+The total amount of gas that can be used in a single block.
+It should be set to the same value as in the [fee config](#fee-config).
+The value `e4e1c0` is hexadecimal and is equal to `15,000,000`.

+#### `coinbase`

+Refers to a special transaction included in each block of the blockchain.
+It is the first transaction within the block and serves as the mechanism through which the block reward is generated.
+It is usually set to `0x0000000000000000000000000000000000000000` for the genesis block.

+#### `parentHash`

+This is the Keccak 256-bit hash of the entire parent block’s header.
+It is usually set to `0x0000000000000000000000000000000000000000000000000000000000000000` for the genesis block.

+#### `gasUsed`

+This is the amount of gas used by the genesis block.
+It is usually set to `0x0`.

+#### `number`

+This is the number of the genesis block.
+It is usually set to `0x0`.

 ### Genesis Examples